 After a lengthy period of self-review and child studies, we have become aware of the benefits of a minimum three day enrolment at kindergarten.

 We notice that children who are with us for three or more days a week settle much quicker and become confident and competent with the rhythms and routines of kindergarten.
 They become much more embedded in the social group.
 Whereas a child who is only here for two days finds that the playmates they played with one day have moved on by the time they return.

 We find that the gap between kindergarten sessions is too great for continuity, both for the child and the teacher, if kindergarten enrolment is fewer than three days a week.

-We strive for the best teaching and learning environment for our children at kindergarten, and thus have moved to a minimum three day enrolment in our enrolment policy, effective from 1 April 2016.
+We strive for the best teaching and learning environment for tamariki at Four Seasons, and thus have moved to a minimum three day enrolment in our enrolment policy, effective from 1 April 2016.